 ア イ ウ エ オ

 Katakana is most commonly used for foreign words, or loan words with foreign origins.
-But it can also be used for brand names, scientific or technical terms, onomatopoeia sounds, and for emphasising words or making them look cool.
+But it can also be used for brand names, scientific or technical terms, onomatopoeia sounds, and for emphasizing words or making them look cool.

 Foreign words: アメリカでコーヒーを飲みました (Amerika de kōhī wo nomimashita) (I drank coffee in America)